About the project

 A world-class pumped storage project

-This project is one of the largest climate-change initiatives being developed in Canada.
-Its state-of-the-art design incorporates the latest and best technologies to fully enhance a reliable and proven energy storage technology that accounts for 95 per cent of global energy storage.
+This project’s state-of-the-art design incorporates the latest and best technologies to fully enhance a reliable and proven energy storage technology that accounts for 95 per cent of global energy storage.

 News Release — February 28, 2023: